 Here you'll find information related to the day-to-day running of your business such as accessing labour, BPS and environmental schemes, driving and vehicle regulations, farm events, training and audits, farm inspections and much more.

 "We are seeking to understand the apparent switch from the scheme's eligibility based upon loss of income, now to pence per litre milk price and how that might have a bearing on the number of farmers able to apply."

 Impacts of COVID-19 continue to contribute to the increased demand for eggs in the retail sector.
 The NFU poultry board is working on a suite of potential solutions.
 Find out the details in this briefing for NFU members,

 A new joint-funded campaign is set to highlight the role fresh milk and dairy plays during the current coronavirus crisis.
 Find out more about the campaign and hear from NFU dairy board chairman Michael Oakes.

 Coronavirus: The NFU's latest advice on fly-tipping

 Updated 6 May.
 With the increase in people spending more time at home due to COVID-19, fly-tipping has become a serious issue in rural areas.
 Click here to stay up to date with the NFU's fly-tipping guidance during the COVID-19 pandemic.

 Coronavirus: Dairy sector and COVID-19 Q&A

-The NFU dairy team have gathered commonly asked questions surrounding the ongoing COVID-19 situation and provided a Q&A briefing for up-to-date guidance and support specifically for the sector.
+Updated 5 May: The NFU dairy team has gathered commonly asked questions surrounding the ongoing COVID-19 situation and provided a Q&A briefing for up-to-date guidance and support specifically for the sector.